 - What would you change at Google?

-After the interview the engineer had to write feedback on me.
-It was positive and I could move on with the interviews.
+After the interview the engineer had to write feedback to the recruiter.
+It was positive and I could move on with the interview.

 Third Interview (phone)